dmikozzz/FitnessTrackerAPI/Testing/AutomatedTests.md

 - Database connection back online.
 - Database working as intended showing all users.

+### Test Details
+**Location**
+Fitness Tracker API > Automated tests > 11.
+Connection
+**Purpose**
+This test ensures that the API works as intended after encountering connection issues.

 #
-## 12. Test the API’s ability to handle edge cases, such as requests with missing or invalid parameters, and ensure that appropriate error messages are returned.
+## 12. Develop an automated test to handle edge cases, such as requests with missing or invalid parameters, and ensure that appropriate error messages are returned.

 - #### Steps:
 1. Send a GET request to: http://localhost:3000/api/workouts?type=Sleeping